unixsurfer/anycast_healthchecker/README.rst

         -v, --version      show version
         -h, --help         show this screen

-You can lunch the daemon by supplying a configuration file and a directory with configuration for service checks::
+You can launch the daemon by supplying a configuration file and a directory with configuration for service checks::

   % anycast-healthchecker -f ./anycast-healthchecker.conf -d ./anycast-healthchecker.d

+At the root of the project there is System V init and a Systemd unit files for a proper integration with OS startup tools.

 Installation
 ------------